blastcloud/guzzler-docs/docs/changelog/readme.md

 ---
 # Changelog

-## [Unreleased]

-- I plan to write and release a road map document on the docs site outlining where I want to go with the next project, tentatively called `Drive`, that will work with Guzzler.
-The short description of it is, "Response factories based on Swagger, RAML, or API Blueprint docs".

 ## [1.5.1] - Released 2019-05-20

 - Added the ability to add a custom error message for `withCallback`.